c-r-lewis/Ansible-Web-Service-Automation-with-Docker/README.md

 sudo chmod 600 authorized_keys
 ```

-This will ensure that the file is owned by the root user and only readable by the owner.
+This will ensure that the root user owns the file and that the file is only readable by the owner.

 ### **Configure SSH Daemon (`sshd_config`)**